Hamidhrf/AutoCodeGenerator-k8s/README.md

 ## Original Project

 This project is based on [AutoCodeGenerator](https://github.com/BhanuPDas/AutoCodeGenerator) by BhanuPDas.
-All credit for the original application architecture, AI pipeline, and frontend design goes to the original authors.
+All credit for the original application architecture, AI pipeline, and frontend design goes to the original authors.Integrating for K8s for research purpose by Hamidreza Fathollahzadeh at FH Dortmund.

 ---